trevglenn/trevglenn/README.md

 - 💞️ I’m looking to collaborate on financial analysis and data science projects to continue my personal education as I work towards my goal of becoming a Chartered Financial Analyst.
 - 📫 How to reach me: email me at trevjglenn2@gmail.com or message me on linkedin https://www.linkedin.com/in/trevor-glenn-2190532b0/

-Feel free to check out some of my projects and reach out!
+Feel free to check out some of my personal projects and reach out!

 <!---
 trevglenn/trevglenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.